SAVE THE DATE: SHE Leads 2018 Conference

 South Australia’s premier women’s leadership Conference, SHE Leads is a full day of inspiration and invigoration aimed at defining and debating women’s leadership and empowering the next generation of female leaders.
 With high profile keynote speakers, skills-building breakout sessions, and networking opportunities, the SHE Leads Conference is an event not to miss.

-Held annually in August, this year YWCA Adelaide is hosting it’s sixth SHE Leads Conference in 2017.
+Held annually, 2018 will see the YWCA Adelaide host it’s seventh SHE Leads Conference.
 The SHE Leads Conference is now a highlight on South Australia’s women’s leadership calendar!

 Sponsorship Opportunities to showcase your business to Women leading Change are available.
 Click here to download the Sponsorship Opportunities or contact us discuss your sponsorship options.